coding-panda/panda-pods-repeater-field/README.txt

 * add: re-order will update colours
 * change: changed some code according to Pods official reviews

+= 1.3.1 - 19th August 2018 =
+* change: changed drag and drop tolerance from "pointer" to "intersect"
+* debug: fixed a problem when Enable Load More was set to No, only ten items were loaded

 == Upgrade Notice ==